Having issues with your online shopping? This is Resolver's one-stop shop for your rights!

-Traders are obliged to provide a complete description of the item you’re purchasing – including the price and any delivery costs!
-If you believe the trader has deliberately misled you in their pricing practice (this is very rare, as it constitutes a criminal offence), you should contact the seller via Resolver.
-While traders are not obliged to sell you goods for the advertised price if they’ve made a genuine mistake, the trader may have committed an offence if they have not made any charges clear to you at the point of purchase.
-If the complaint can’t be resolved by contacting the seller, it may be necessary to escalate the complaint to an ombudsman after obtaining a “letter of deadlock” from the trader.
+Retailers are obliged to provide a complete description of the item you’re purchasing – including the price and any delivery costs!
+If you believe the retailer has deliberately misled you in their pricing practice (this is very rare, as it is a criminal offence), you should contact the seller via Resolver.
+While retailers are not obliged to sell you goods for the advertised price if they’ve made a genuine mistake, the retailer may have committed an offence if they have not made any charges clear to you at the point of purchase.
+If the complaint can’t be resolved by contacting the seller, it may be necessary to escalate the complaint to an ombudsman after obtaining a “letter of deadlock” from the retailer.
 Resolver can help with this!

-I found the same item at a different price!
+I found the same sale item at a different price!

-If you’ve found that the trader is selling the same item twice on the same site at a different price, the retailer is only obliged to charge you for the item you’re buying.
-The sale prices are the same as normal prices!
+If you’ve found that the retailer is selling the same item twice on the same site at a different price, the retailer is only obliged to charge you for the item you’re buying.
+Sale prices work the same way as normal prices!

 Can I be charged more for paying with a credit card?

-Does the trader have to respond to my complaints?
+Does the retailer have to respond to my complaints?

 Yes!
-If the trader does not provide responses or try to resolve your issue, it is possible that they are committing an offence.
+If the retailer does not provide responses or try to resolve your issue, it is possible that they are committing an offence.
 Resolver can help you escalate your case.